lukenoaa/noaa-omics-primers/README.md

 ### [primers_without_assay_info.tsv](https://github.com/lukenoaa/noaa-omics-primers/blob/main/primers_without_assay_info.tsv)

-Forward and reverse primers are combined in this table, with "forward" or "reverse" provided in the `direction` column.
-In the file `targets_and_primers.tsv`, "_forward" or "_reverse" are added to the term names.

 - `pcr_primer`: Primer sequence (5'-3').
 The primer sequence should NOT contain MIDs and adapter sequences and should be reported in uppercase letters.
 In primers containing an "N" (any base), the published sequence may contain an "I" (inosine, pairs with any base).
 - `pcr_primer_name`: Standardized primer names, using original name but adding the name of the target gene, target subfragment (if applicable), and in some cases author information.
 - `pcr_primer_name_published`: Original primer name as published in the reference.
 - `pcr_primer_reference`: Link to original publication (DOI if available) of primer.
 - `direction`: "forward" or "reverse".

+Note: Forward and reverse primers are combined in this table, with "forward" or "reverse" provided in the `direction` column.
+When `assays.tsv` is created, "_forward" or "_reverse" are appended to the term names.

 ## Assay metadata